-Agricultural & Business Relief - Beyond the Basics for Accountants - Live at Your Desk
+Agricultural & Business Property Relief - Beyond the Basics for Accountants - Live at Your Desk

 Introduction

 This 6-hour session (split across two days) is aimed at accountants and tax advisers.
-It will consider the maximisation of the interaction of Business Property Relief (BPR) and Agricultural Property Relief (APR) on a diversified farm and estate post the first Labour Budget of 30 October 2024.
+It will consider the maximisation of the interaction of Business Property Relief (BPR) and Agricultural Property Relief (APR) on a diversified farm and estate post the first Labour Budget of 30 October 2024 following the publication of draft legislation.

 What You Will Learn

-This advanced live and interactive broadcast will cover the following:
+This intermediate live and interactive broadcast will cover the following:

-- The basis of hope valuation s.160 following Foster - top down v bottom up
+- The basis of “hope valuation” for potential development land s.160 following Foster - top down not bottom up

 - Land registration as part of ownership understanding for APR/BPR planning

-- The role of the executor in APR/BPR understanding and planning for probate interaction and lifetime transfers and payment of liabilities
+- The role of the executor in APR/BPR understanding and planning for probate interaction and lifetime transfers and payment of IHT liabilities and transfers

 - The Estate of Thomas Gill, the farmhouse and the grazing agreement - APR and BPR success with other operations